aws-powertools/powertools-lambda-python/docs/index.md

 ### Becoming a reference customer

 Knowing which companies are using this library is important to help prioritize the project internally.
-If your company is using Powertools for AWS Lambda (Python), you can request to have your name and logo added to the README file by raising a [Support Powertools for AWS Lambda (Python) (become a reference)](https://github.com/aws-powertools/powertools-lambda-python/issues/new?assignees=&labels=customer-reference&template=support_powertools.yml&title=%5BSupport+Lambda+Powertools%5D%3A+%3Cyour+organization+name%3E){target="_blank" rel="nofollow"} issue.
+If your company is using Powertools for AWS Lambda (Python), you can request to have your name and logo added to the README file by raising a [Support Powertools for AWS Lambda (Python) (become a reference)](https://github.com/aws-powertools/powertools-lambda-python/issues/new?assignees=&labels=customer-reference&template=support_powertools.yml&title=%5BSupport+Lambda+Powertools%5D%3A+%3Cyour+organization+name%3E){target="_blank"} issue.

 The following companies, among others, use Powertools: